 Bats are incredible, amazing and often misunderstood animals.

-Minnesota is home to seven different species of bats.
-The most common is the little brown bat.
-Along with the Northern long-eared bat, little brown bats hibernate in the winter in Minnesota caves and mines.
+Minnesota is home to eight different species of bats.
+The most common is the Big Brown Bat.
+Along with the Northern long-eared bat, these bats hibernate in the winter in Minnesota caves and mines.
 Others migrate south.
 In the summer they inhabit caves, hollow trees and old buildings.
+The Big Brown Bat can be distinguished from the very similar Little Brown Myotis (aka “Little Brown Bat”) by its larger snout and eyes.

 Why are bats amazing?